Kentucky Courtesy Consumer Discretionary Overdraft Policy

 This service is not a line of credit.
 It is a discretionary service, and not a right or obligation guaranteed to the accounts within the program, where we may approve reasonable overdrafts including any applicable fees up to the account overdraft limit when the account is in good standing.
 Good standing may include, but is not limited to, any or all of the following criteria and is subject to change without notice: regular deposits to cover withdrawals and the account is not overdrawn 30 consecutive days.

-In an effort to maintain efficiency and control potential losses, we have a rules-based overdraft balance limit privilege feature within certain checking accounts.
-These rules are automated and limits are determined frequently and may increase or decrease on a daily basis.
+In an effort to maintain efficiency and control potential losses, we have a risk-based overdraft balance limit privilege feature within certain checking accounts.
+The rules are automated and limits are determined frequently and may increase or decrease on a daily basis.

 Initial discretionary overdraft service limit for the accounts within the program at account opening is $100 and may increase over time up to a maximum of $1,500, although circumstances may change the maximum amount.